Bullying at schools: prevention and methods of combating

 - a commitment to be in the spotlight, to look tough;

 - a wish to counteract the rival trying to humiliate him.

 How to understand that your child is a victim of bullying?

 Children don‘t share all of their problems with adults.
 That‘s why parents need to recognize the symptoms of bullying in time.
 The following things may indicate it.
 Child:

-- has a negative view to the school, tries to catch every possibility to miss the classes;
+- has a negative view of the school, tries to catch every possibility to miss the classes;

 - comes back at home being down;